Tanaka v. London Drugs Limited: Store Not Liable for Customer-on-Customer Assault

 Cases like this illustrate the critical importance of conducting a full and complete investigation before filing a lawsuit.
 It is essential to identify all of the potential witnesses–and in this case, all of the defendants–beforehand.
 As the judge in this case noted, “The plaintiff has had 16 years to identify the defendants John Doe #1 and Jane Doe #2, and had not done so by the time of trial.”
 This, among other things, effectively doomed his personal injury claim.

 Do not put yourself in a similar situation.
 If nothing else, do not file a lawsuit without first speaking with an experienced Vancouver personal injury lawyer.
-If you have been injured as a result of someone else’s negligence or deliberate act, contact Preszler Law in Vancouver today to schedule a free consultation with a personal injury lawyer.
+If you have been injured as a result of someone else’s negligence or deliberate act, contact Preszler Injury Lawyers in Vancouver today to schedule a free consultation with a personal injury lawyer.